If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 Those with sensitive skin, and irritated skin due to use of skin treatments.

-Elta MD is a brand that is loved and recommended the world over by dermatologists for producing quality ingredients.
+Elta MD is a brand that is loved and recommended by dermatologists for producing quality skincare products.
 This product is no exception.
+It is formulated with emollient ingredients such as ceramides and squalane to visibly improve the appearance of the skin (6).

 - Ceramides and other lipid ingredients strengthen and repair the skin barrier